 Totally compact and as quiet as you can get, it’s easy to move around and place where you want it.
 I love that the compressor is tucked in with the air cylinders, since it makes it easy to cover for extra silence.
 (Of course, make sure that there’s still plenty of air flow).

-Overall this is a fantastic air compressor for anyone simply looking for a quiet air compressor to use for light tasks.
+Overall this is a fantastic option for anyone simply looking for the quietest air compressors to use for light tasks.

 Moving into the larger-capacity compressors we have Ford’s Silent series – including this 15-Gallon model.